aspiers/opensuse-spotify-installer/README.md

 evil hacks to provide the necessary libraries where Spotify expects them to be.

 Currently only openSUSE 12.2 is supported.
+Patches to support others (e.g. [Factory](http://en.opensuse.org/Portal:Factory)) are very welcome!

 The vast majority of the credit and thanks for this script go to [Armin](http://community.spotify.com/t5/user/viewprofilepage/user-id/190504) on the Spotify community forums, who wrote the